tuppi-ovh/example-sparkfun-alchitry-cu/README.md

 ## SRAM Design

-In this design I connect a SRAM using blackbox to the APB bus with a simple state machine to send its content by the UART.
+In this design I integrate a BMB bus and a SRAM memory.
+A simple state machine will be used to send the memory content by the UART.

 ![image.png](assets/SramDesign.png)